simular-fi/simular/docs/src/reference/contract.md

 function world(string name) view (string)
 ```
-Those methods will be automatically available in the instance of the Contract like this:
+they will be automatically available in the instance of the Contract like this:

 ```python
 # write call to the hello method